 - The capability to scale licenses up seamlessly to provide search across additional websites and content repositories.

 It was important that website users experienced no decline in the search service; we were quickly able to get search results for all of Wellington City Council’s most common site searches that were equivalent to or improvements upon the results from the GSA.
 Through the use of Funnelback’s automated relevance tuning and a collection of training data provided by the project team, this was achieved in short order.

 Furthermore, Funnelback’s Content Curator allows the content team to link specific search results to any given keyword based on simple to use business rules, ensuring the right message is delivered every time.

-Going beyond this, end users now have a range of new search functionality they can use to rapidly find the right information, and Wellington City Council’s web team have new administrative tools to manage, understand and fully leverage their information.
+Going beyond this, end users now have a range of new search functionality they can use to rapidly find the right information, and Wellington City Council’s web team has new administrative tools to manage, understand, and fully leverage their information.

-With their new website search safely in place well before their GSA licence is due to finish, Wellington City Council now have a future-proofed search solution which empowers end users and search administrators alike.
+With their new website search safely in place well before their GSA license is due to finish, Wellington City Council now has a future-proofed search solution that empowers end users and search administrators alike.